 Whether it’s filming each other narrating original TED talks in Sixth Grade or making a stop-motion animation film in Spanish, students at SFS use technology in creative and imaginative ways.

-iPads are available to teachers in lower Elementary grades for projects as needed.
+iPads are available to teachers and students in lower Elementary grades for projects as needed.
 For example, students in First Grade might use an iPad to take a photograph of their work and record their thoughts about it, creating a digital portfolio.